TobiasKb96/AI_Project_CDC26BB/README.md

 Overall, modern HTR Systems are shifting from RNN-based sequence models to Transformer-based architectures, improving both recognition accuracy and adaptability to various handwriting styles.

-We, however, chose to still use RNN as we didn't want to use a pre-trained model and didn't have the Hardware ressources for larger architectures.
+We, however, chose to still use RNN as we didn't want to use a pre-trained model and didn't have the Hardware resources for larger architectures.

 ### Methods